30th August, 2021

 If the cost for each staff member and their associate is less than $300 GST inclusive each, FBT is not payable, but you can’t claim tax deduction or GST credit.

 However, if the cost for the staff member and their associate is $300 or more GST inclusive each, a tax deduction and GST credit can still be claimed, but FBT is payable at the rate of 47 percent on the grossed-up value.

 For clients, the cost of any entertainment gifts provided is not subject to FBT, and no tax deduction or GST credit can be claimed.

 The best tax outcome for your business this Christmas is to give staff non-entertainment type gifts that cost less than $300 GST inclusive per staff member as this is fully tax deductible with no FBT payable.

 Some fringe benefits need to be reported on payment summaries.
-As the employer, if the value of certain fringe benefits is more than $2,000 in an FBT year, you must record that amount on your payment summary.
-If you prepare your payment summaries with MYOB AccountRight, you’ll find that staying on top of your staff gifts every Christmas is a piece of (Christmas) cake.
+As the employer, if the total taxable value of certain fringe benefits is more than $2,000 in an FBT year, you must record these on an employee’s payment summary.
+If you prepare your payment summaries with MYOB AccountRight, you’ll find that staying on top of your staff gifts every year is a piece of cake.

 This article, while written by accredited tax agent, chartered accountant and business advisor, Joe Kaleb, of small business tax and financial management tools portal Australianbiz, does not constitute professional advice.
 For advice on your specific situation, MYOB recommends engaging a qualified professional directly.
 You can begin looking for an advisor, here.